China - A Trip Along the Silk Road (Part 3 of 3)

 After dinner around 10pm we decided that not much could be accomplished before a 4:30am flight.
 What an awful time for a flight!
 We wanted to get to the airport by 2am which would mean leaving town around 1am so we decided to just leave now figuring we have to sit around somewhere for a few hours, it might as well be the airport.

 This turned out to be a mistake as the airport has only concrete chairs with pentagonal shaped backs.
-Artistic, maybe, but not in the least bit comfortable.
+Artistic, perhaps, but not in the least bit comfortable.
 Many people struck up conversations while we were there which made the time go a bit faster.
 One guy offered me a job and wanted us to forget our flight and come to his house in Karachi with him.

 Finally 2am came and various check in procedures could be started which took almost 2 hours to complete.
 Our bags were not searched though most other people's were and we had to wait around because there was only one guy doing it.
 Then after waiting in the economy class line for check in and seat assignments we found we had been bumped up to executive class because coach was full.
 So we got to go to the other counter window which had had no one in line the whole time.
 The change probably got made sometime after we left the travel agency while we were en route to Lahore.
 It was a pleasant surprise.